 As derivatives of Vitamin A, retinoids are used to treat a range of skin concerns.
 They come in a variety of different strengths, with prescription-strength options typically being referred to as retinoids.

-Once applied to the skin, retinol is converted by skin cells into retinoic acid, and it’s this conversion process that enables visible improvements to the skin’s texture and condition.
+Once applied to the skin, retinol is converted by skin cells into retinoic acid, and it’s this conversion process that enables visible improvements to the appearance of skin’s texture and condition.

 What does retinol do?

 Known as a “holy grail” of anti-aging, retinol is the ingredient to incorporate into your skin care routine if you want to see real results.
-Retinol encourages surface skin cell renewal, thickening the skin’s layers and enhancing its ability to retain water, therefore improving the appearance of fine lines and wrinkles.
+Retinol benefits the skin by supporting surface skin cells’ natural renewal process, making skin’s layers feel thicker and enhancing its ability to retain water.
+It also helps to improve the appearance of fine lines and wrinkles.

 Is retinol safe?

-Retinol is perfectly safe, but there are some exceptions.
+There are, however, some exceptions.
 If you’re pregnant or breastfeeding, you shouldn’t use retinol, as it can be harmful to your unborn baby.
-It’s also not recommended for those with conditions such as eczema or rosacea, or anyone with extremely sensitive skin.
+It also isn’t recommended for those with conditions such as eczema or rosacea, or anyone with extremely sensitive skin.